ruksi/izakaya/README.md

 After the database is created, find the "Internal Database URL" from the dashboard.
 This is the `DATABASE_URL` you need to set in `tatami`'s `.env`.

+### Redis

+- Create a new Render Redis
+- Configuration:
+    - Name: `ryokan-redis`

+After the store is created, find the "Internal Redis URL" from the dashboard.
+This is the `CACHE_URL` you need to set in `tatami`'s `.env`.

 ### Web Service